TREASURIES-Investors clamour for long bonds for quarter-end

 By Karen Brettell

-Long-dated Treasuries are on track for their best quarterly performance since 2008 as fears over Europe, a global economic slowdown and the announcement of a new bond purchase program by the Federal Reserve sent investors scrambling for U.S. debt.
+Thirty-year bonds gained the most as investors sought out longer-maturities as they rebalanced holdings to match their benchmarks.

-Thirty-year bonds gained the most on Friday as investors sought out longer-maturities as they rebalanced holdings to match their benchmarks.
+"I think the month-end factor will be the dominant factor today and people will do what they have to do in terms of truing up their durations to their benchmarks," said Chris Ahrens, interest rate strategist at UBS in Stamford, Connecticut.

-The bonds also rose as investors waited on details from the Fed over how it will implement its latest round of purchases, dubbed "Operation Twist" in which the U.S. central bank will purchase the majority of net long bond issuance.
+Long bonds also gained as investors sought out the debt before the Federal Reserve implements its latest round of purchases, dubbed "Operation Twist" in which the U.S. central bank will purchase the majority of net long bond issuance.

 The Fed will announce details of the program, which also involves selling shorter-dated debt to fund the longer-dated purchases, later on Friday.